iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     ``` {important} To load JSON data, the data must be an array of objects.
     ```

-    If you specified a JSON file(s) and the Response panel shows the object array you want, leave the JSONNPath field empty.
+    If you specified a JSON file(s) and the Response panel shows the object array you want, leave the JSONPath field empty.
 Otherwise, use the JSONPath field to specify the path to a desired object array in the JSON file.
 A **JSON Response** panel on the bottom right shows the data found at the JSONPath.

     ``` {seealso} [Access Nested JSON Data](./accessing-nested-json-data.md) for guidance on specifying JSONPath for JSON file data.
     ```